Areas of Research

 Neurodegenerative Diseases

 Neurodegenerative diseases including Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis, chronic traumatic encephalopathy and multiple sclerosis are characterized by deposition of misfolded proteins leading to a slow progressive loss of neurons, loss of myelin and deficits in brain and spinal cord function.
+Researchers are using knowledge gained from conducting acute injury studies to test new hypotheses about the cause and treatment of these chronic disorders.

 Neurophysiology

-Research in the area of neurophysiology focuses on how the nervous system functions.
+Focuses on how the nervous system functions.
 Scientists at The Miami Project use neurophysiological tests to investigate impulses between nerve cells and their communication with muscles to control voluntary movement.

 Neuroplasticity

-Neuroplasticity is the nervous system’s ability to adapt its structure and reorganize itself to form new neural pathways.
+The nervous system’s ability to adapt its structure and reorganize itself to form new neural pathways.
 This ability is how an uninjured area of the brain can compensate for functions controlled by an injured area.

 Neuroprotection